kaz-utashiro/greple/README.md

 - **--join**
 - **--joinby**=_string_

-    Convert newline character found in matched string to empty or specifed _string_.
+    Convert newline character found in matched string to empty or specified _string_.
 Using **--join** with **-o** (only-matching) option, you can collect searching sentence list in one per line form.
 This is sometimes useful for Japanese text processing.
 For example, next